fangohr/tdd-with-jupyter/README.md

-The basic ideas is to write the tests as conventional test code (for example one per cell, if we write the tests in test_foo.ipynb, but we could also just write the tests in a normal python file test_foo.pi), and to convert the notebook with the implementation of the tested functionality to another python file, and run testing on the resulting python files.
+The basic ideas is to write the tests as conventional test code (for example one per cell, if we write the tests in test_foo.ipynb, but we could also just write the tests in a normal python file test_foo.py), and to convert the notebook with the implementation of the tested functionality to another python file, and run testing on the resulting python files.